jonatanSh/shelf/README.md

 Hello from shellcode !
 ```

+# Specific architecture limitations
+### AARCH64

+arm in 64 bit mode generate adrl instruction.
+These instructions are (2 ** 12) aligned (page) therfore the shellcode should be
+page aligned

 # Optimizations
 some Compiler optimization (like -o3) may produce un-shellcodeable output.
 #### Example of compiler optimization (intel x32):